luckman212/obsidian-arrows/README.md

 Write `->` and it will get replaced by `→`.

-You can also use the included "Replace arrows in current file" to replace the arrows in files you created before installing the plugin.
+You can also use the included "Replace arrows in current file" command to replace the arrows in files you created before installing the plugin.

 See the [“Usage” section](#usage) for the full list of supported arrows.